tonybrandeis/CS103-CPA02/README.md

 ### 7. Comment

-- This feature will only be enabled when a user is logged in and executes
+- This feature will only be enabled when a user is logged in
 - Click the "More Info" button on the restaurant card on homepage, it will automatically redirect to the detail page
 - Scroll down the page and click "Add Comment" button
 - Complete the form and submit the comment, it will automatically redirect to detail page